jtgrassie/monero-pool/README.md

 I have no plans to add any other payout mechanisms or other coins.
 Work should stay focussed on performance, efficiency and stability.

+The pool also now supports a new, experimental and optional, method of mining for the pool miners, whereby miners can select their *own* block template to mine on.
+Further information can be found in [stratum-ss.md](./stratum-ss.md).

 ## Project status

 I have tested this quite a bit on the Monero testnet (if you plan